Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/README.md

 # Website for [Evolutionary-Intelligence.github.io](https://evolutionary-intelligence.github.io/)

-**Important takeaway: ALWAYS add the YAML front matter, which is two lines of three dashes, to EVERY page.
-If you have any parameters, they go between the two lines.**

 # Supported parameters

 Below is a list of the parameters that Beautiful Jekyll supports (any of these can be added to the YAML front matter of any page).
 Remember to also look in the `_config.yml` file to see additional site-wide settings.
 If there's a parameter that you want to apply to the entire site instead of one specific page, check out [this FAQ answer](https://beautifuljekyll.com/faq/#default-params).